yonseicasl/NeuroSpector/README.md

 _NeuroSpector_ is a scheduling optimization framework that systematically analyzes the dataflow and mapping possibilities of DNN workloads in accelerators and rapidly identifies optimal scheduling schemes.
 NeuroSpector finds efficient scheduling solutions for a variety of DNN accelerators 8,000x faster than prior techniques with only 1% energy and cycle differences on average to the optimal schemes, whereas the previous techniques exhibit 85% greater energy and cycle results than the optimal solutions and as much as 15x in the worst case.
 In addition, NeuroSpector supports many essential features of DNN accelerators and workloads including group convolutions, multi-chip accelerators, data bypassing in buffers, unified/separate buffer types, static power modeling, and network-wise scheduling optimization, which were overlooked or only partly supported in the prior work.

 ## Compile
 NeuroSpector is implemented in C++ codes.
+It requires only g++ compiler to build and it does not depend on any other libraries or external tools to run.
 To build NeuroSpector, type `make` in a terminal.

 	$ make

+If gcc compiler is not installed, type following command in a terminal.

+    $ sudo apt install build-essential

 ## Run
 ### Optimizer